Indigenous Alcohol Intolerance

 Looks like somebody could use our Indigenous awareness training!

 It’s a pervasive stereotype that there is an alcohol intolerance.
 A more plausible scientific perspective may prove more helpful.
 It just so happens I have one.
 I’d like to draw your attention to B.F.
-Skinner, the psychologist, who said we are all products of our environment; we learn our values, behaviours, attitudes, and beliefs from the worlds that we grow up in.
+Skinner, the psychologist, said we are all products of our environment; we learn our values, behaviours, attitudes, and beliefs from the worlds that we grow up in.

 Christmas_letter_Kamloops_Residential_School